michalmalinowski87/photo/docs/user-flows.md

      - `finalsLimitBytes`: Not set
      - `originalsBytesUsed: 0`
      - `finalsBytesUsed: 0`
-     - `ttl`: Set to 3 days from creation (DynamoDB TTL for automatic deletion)
+     - `expiresAt`: Set to 3 days from creation (EventBridge Scheduler for automatic deletion)
      - `selectionStatus`: `DISABLED` if selection disabled, otherwise `DISABLED` (until paid)
    - **No Transaction Created**: Transaction will be created when plan is selected and payment is initiated
    - **Response**: Returns `paid: false` with message "Wersja robocza została utworzona.
 Wygasa za 3 dni jeśli nie zostanie opłacona."